 Today I wanted to share a personal post about my own experience of recovering from a lifetime of disordered eating and poor body image, and explain how the discovering Body Positive community help put me on the path to recovery.
 In case you're not familiar with the term, I'll briefly outline it before I dive into my story.

-Body Positivity: Promoting body diversity and recognizing beauty in all sizes, ages, ethnicities, and genders, as well as chronic illness and disabilities.
-Recognizing that everyone has the right to feel happy and confident about their bodies and to be respected.
-Challenges the notion of an 'ideal body type' promoted by diet culture.
+Body Positivity: A social movement which advocates for anyone whose body does not fit societies ‘ideals’.
+It challenges the notion of an 'ideal body type', created by diet culture while promoting for body diversity and recognising beauty in all sizes, ages, ethnicities, and genders, as well as chronic illness and disabilities.
+It recognises that everyone has the right to feel happy and confident about their bodies and to be respected and not discriminated against.

 Disordered Eating & Poor Health

 As I've spoken about previously at great length, I've had a long complicated history with food and my body.
 Starting with a very real phobia of eating new foods and eating in front of people as a young child (causing me to be very underweight until I hit puberty), which carried on well into my teens, and then issues of restriction and binge eating, leading to pre-diabetes and hypertension in my late teens.
 In my early twenties, I thought I had cracked it by tracking calories and exercise and losing loads of weight as a result.
-My pre-diabetes reversed and my blood pressure even reduced to below average, where it remains today.
+My pre-diabetes reversed and my blood pressure even reduced to below average, where it remains today, despite gaining all of the weight lost back (which was to be expected after dieting).

 The trouble was, while I looked 'healthy' on the outside and received lots of praise and compliments, I was far from being well mentally.
-I just didn't recognise it at the time time, until I discovered the Body Positivity movement.
+I just didn't recognise it at the time time, until I discovered the Body Positivity movement, something called Intuitive Eating and picked up the book Health At Every Size, by Linda Bacon.
+This is when I truly began to make peace with food and my body after years of being at war.

 Growing Up In Diet Culture